jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Differential Geometry** taught by Prof. Marianna R. Vago
   - In a nutshell: geometry of curves and surfaces
 - **Calculus on Manifolds** taught by Prof. Eduardo Tengan (PAM honors course)
   - In a nutshell: differential forms, Stokes' Theorem
+- **Introduction to Topology** taught by Prof. A. D. M. Mortari
+  - In a nutshell: metric spaces as topological spaces

 ## 2019/1
 - **Set Theory** taught by Prof. Décio Krause
-  - In a nutshell: ZFC and other axiomatic set theories
+  - In a nutshell: ZFC and other set theories
+- **Group Theory** taught by Prof. Sérgio Tadao Martins
+  - In a nutshell: group theory, exact sequences

 ## 2018/2
 - **Logic II** taught by Prof. Cezar A. Mortari
-  - In a nutshell: fundamentals of First-order Logic
+  - In a nutshell: First-order Logic
 - **Linear Analysis** taught by Prof. Paulo M. de Carvalho Neto (PAM honors course)
-  - In a nutshell: introductory Functional Analysis
+  - In a nutshell: analytic tools for differential equations

 ## 2018/1
 - **Logic I** taught by Prof. Cezar A. Mortari
-  - In a nutshell: fundamentals of Propositional Logic
+  - In a nutshell: Propositional Logic
 - **Fundamentals of Arithmetic** taught by Prof. A. D. M. Mortari
-  - In a nutshell: introductory Number Theory
+  - In a nutshell: elements of Number Theory